wpmetabox/meta-box-beaver-themer-integrator/readme.txt

 == Changelog ==

+= 2.1.4 - 2024-10-14 =
+Fix Plugin Check

-2.1.3 - 2024-08-19 =
+= 2.1.3 - 2024-08-19 =
-- Fix running PHP Codesniffer when installing & autoload the plugin's main file via Composer
+Fix running PHP Codesniffer when installing & autoload the plugin's main file via Composer

 = 2.1.2 - 2024-04-02 =
-- Fix image fields not working for author and user
+Fix image fields not working for author and user

 = 2.1.1 - 2023-04-03 =
-- Fix getting author ID
+Fix getting author ID

 = 2.1.0 - 2023-03-23 =
 - Add support for condition "Is Not Set"